Brussels Sprouts

 Tiny Cabbages Packed with Nutrition

-Brussels sprouts (Brassica oleracea) are a cruciferous vegetable derived from a species of wild cabbage.1,2 Although native to the Mediterranean, Brussels sprouts got their name from the city in Belgium due to their long-standing popularity in the area.2
+Brussels sprouts (Brassica oleracea) are a cruciferous vegetable derived from a species of wild cabbage.1,2 Although native to the Mediterranean, they got their name from the city in Belgium due to their long-standing popularity in the area.2

-Brussels sprouts grow as a single erect plant with 20 to 40 evenly distributed buds, or sprouts, running the length of its stalk.2,3,4,5 They can grow as tall as three feet, with each sprout resembling a one-inch diameter cabbage.3,4,5
+Brussels sprouts grow as a single, erect plant with 20 to 40 evenly distributed buds, or sprouts, running the length of its stalk.2,3,4,5 They can grow as tall as three feet, with each sprout resembling a one-inch-long cabbage.3,4,5

-Brussels sprouts are typically a sage-green color, but some varieties may also have a red hue.3
+Brussels sprouts are typically sage-green, but some varieties may also have a red hue.3

 And both you and your dog can enjoy this tasty and nutritious vegetable.